 Preheat your oven to 450 degrees.
 Start warming butter on the oven.

-Start mixing the dry ingredients – sugar, self-rising flour, and baking powder to the sifter.
+Start mixing the dry ingredients – sugar, self-rising flour, and baking powder into the sifter.

 Add the shortening to the flour mixture.

-Using your hand, make a well-like shape in the center of the mixture and pour the cold buttermilk and water into the well.
+Using your hand, make a well-like shape in the center of the mixture and pour the cold buttermilk into the well.
 Use a wooden spoon or rubber spatula and start combining the wet and dry ingredients.

 Place the dough out onto a floured countertop or flat surface.
 Roll the dough out with the rolling pin until you have a one-inch thick circle.
 Use a floured 2-inch round cookie cutter to punch out as many biscuits as possible, like a golf ball… lots of golf balls.

 Baking time for these dough balls is about 10 to 15 minutes on the top of the oven.
 You’ll know they’re ready when they turn to a light golden brown color.
 When they’re done, remove them from the oven and cool for a while.